henichole/eCommerce-Project/cleaning_data.md

                   DROP TABLE analytics;
                   ALTER TABLE analytics_new RENAME TO analytics;

--- I'm not going to copy paste all of my queries here, I later did the same query with the productSKUs in all the tables.
+                  -- I later did the same query with the productSKUs in products(here the column name is                        sku), sales_by_sku and sales_report table.